 “The 2, September 1806 the beautiful landscape of Goldau was buried by a landslide from the Rossberg.
 Almost 500 persons found their eldritch grave….… But how in 100 years this Goldau has risen from the ruins!
 Where in the first years this area remembered more a sea in rage, and just 50 years ago the quiet hiker or piously pilgrim searched for a path between rocks and debris, now the stranger encounters a whole new Goldau, with new traffic, with new streets, homes and a new population.“

 Thanks’ to newspapers and the meticulous work of many naturalists the destruction of Goldau became widely known in Europe.
 It was the first time that a naturalistic approach to a geological catastrophe was chosen instead of the assumption that the landslide was a divine punishment.
-There exist various eyewitness reports and even paintings of the landslide and its aftermath and we can reconstruct in great detail the history of the catastrophe.
+There exist various eyewitness reports and even paintings of the landslide and its aftermath and we can reconstruct in great detail the catastrophe.

 “The soil appears to be peeled apart and turns his green in the brownish colour of the reversed earth, the forest moves slowly and the fir trees vacillate in a single mass.
 Some larger stones are already rolling down the mountain, smashing houses… and trees, and throwing themselves down in direction of the valley in a speeding motion, as messengers of the soon following terrible mass.